 The flight from Vegas did not last long enough.
-Having arrived to her hometown early, Carrie sat silently in her rental car.
+Having arrived at her hometown early, Carrie sat silently in her rental car.
 She carelessly smoked a cigarette.
 She was parked on a street behind the church.
 She watched the pallbearers who were clad in dark suits and velour gloves.
 They transferred a cumbersome looking casket onto a wheeled cart.
 They maneuvered the casket up a ramp and through the back doors.

 ‘You told me you wouldn’t ever be caught dead in a church, Billy,’ she thought.
 She flicked the ash from the tip of her cigarette through the cracked window.
-She was not happy about going into her old church.
+She was not happy about going to her old church.
 It had been twelve years since she stopped believing in fairy tales from outmoded literature.
 Despite this, she managed to rationalize that if she was going to go in a church for anyone it would be for Billy.

 Carrie had met Billy Varnes when she was dealing poker at the local casino.
 Over the years they became friends.
-Billy was a sullen, light haired poker player who always wore sun glasses when he was playing.
+Billy was a sullen, light-haired poker player who always wore sunglasses when he was playing.
 His success was due to part skill, part craftiness, and lots of luck.
 Legend had it Billy never turned down a wager.

 One night, prior to a game at her table, Billy took out a pocket Bible.
 Like herself, Billy was a stoic atheist, and openly contentious towards the Christian faith.
 Naturally, she was puzzled by the sudden appearance of this battered, orange Bible.
 He nonchalantly laid it to the side of his chips, along with his wallet.

 “Uhm, what’s with the Bible?” asked Mike, another one of the regulars at the table.